-Check our Main Tuolumne calendar from the book now button.
-Tuolumne trips have begun.
+Check our 2024 Main Tuolumne calendar from the book now button.

 Tumbling though the Sierra from its headwaters in Yosemite National Park, the Main Tuolumne has long been revered as California’s premier whitewater rafting experience.
 And for good reason: “The T” is a gem.
 Its steep gradient makes for superb long rapids such as Nemesis, The Squeeze, Gray’s Grindstone and the notorious Clavey Falls (with optional footpath).
 18 miles of roadless isolation and limited use permits ensure a primitive wilderness experience.
 Exquisite side canyons cradle clear pools for swimming; short hikes reveal Gold Rush and Miwok Indian history and abundant wildlife.